 The team brought in by Tamsen soon realised that a full rebuild from scratch was needed.
 The original Harris plan of the course was retained but new and larger ponds were built, fairways were re-shaped, and tees and greens reconstructed to a higher specification.

 The course reopened in October 2018 with an intact routing of the front nine.
-The order of play on the back nine, however, was changed so the original finish is now played as holes 10-14 and the old 14th hole is now the finishing hole adjacent to the clubhouse and parallel to the opening hole.
+The order of play on the back nine, however, was changed so the original finish was played as holes 10-14 and the old 14th hole became the finishing hole adjacent to the clubhouse and parallel to the opening hole.

 Not only are water storage facilities much larger, but salt-resistant grass varieties have been chosen for the revamped course, which now features Bermuda fairways and bent grass greens.
 This was done to cope with the recycled water which is the only permitted water source for irrigation of golf courses on Mallorca.
 Rainwater is also collected, but there’s too little of it during the hotter part of the year.